Start date: September 2024

 Fees: We offer fully funded scholarships to all admitted students

-PhD students pursue their studies in one of the Operations & Technology, Strategy & Entrepreneurship, Marketing & Analytics, or Organisations and Innovation groups.
+PhD students pursue their studies in one of the Operations & Technology, Strategy & Entrepreneurship, Marketing & Analytics, and Organisations & Innovation groups.
 All four groups offer a unique education and research experience to a small number of highly motivated students, with the intent of preparing them for scholarly careers at the highest level.

 PhD studies in Operations and Technology